 I did it but the state brought the wrong charges.

 I did it but my rights were violated.

 You must be actually innocent and we must have a realistic chance of proving your innocence.
 In your letter, tell us the alleged crime for which you were convicted, why you are innocent, where you were convicted, and the remaining time on your sentence.

 If your request passes preliminary screening, a detailed questionnaire will be sent.
 When we receive your completed questionnaire, we will send you a letter letting you know that your application has been received.
 We thoroughly review each application and examine the relevant records.

-To have a case considered, you must contact the Innocence Project of Minnesota in writing.
-Because of the volume of requests, IPMN is unable to respond to requests received by e-mail or telephone.
+*Because of the volume of requests, IPMN is unable to respond to requests received by e-mail or telephone.